GiscardBiamby/geoscreens/docs/ui_elements.md

 MOD5 checks

 3xm58Ccps1c - He starts  a game for a few seconds and then cancels and goes back tot he main main and then play s5 legit rounds.
 Our seg script counts that extra one at the beginning.

+zyZRvZohmro - he has multiple geoguessr windows open at once and appears to be playing all of them simultaneously. can we detect and filter out this case?